 go:yeswritebarrierrec is used when code re-acquires an active P. Since these are function-level annotations, code that releases or acquires a P may need to be split across two functions.

 go:notinheap applies to type declarations.
-It indicates that a type must never be allocated from the GC'd heap.
+It indicates that a type must never be allocated from the GC'd heap or on the stack.
 Specifically, pointers to this type must always fail the

 runtime.inheap check.
-The type may be used for global variables, for stack variables, or for objects in unmanaged memory (e.g., allocated with
+The type may be used for global variables, or for objects in unmanaged memory (e.g., allocated with

 fixalloc, or from a manually-managed span).
 Specifically: